2025–26 Wright State Raiders men's basketball team

-The 2025–26 Wright State Raiders men's basketball team represents Wright State University in the 2025–26 NCAA Division I men's basketball season.
-The Raiders, led by second-year head coach Clint Sargent, play their home games at the Nutter Center near Dayton as members of the Horizon League.
+The 2025–26 Wright State Raiders men's basketball team represented Wright State University in the 2025–26 NCAA Division I men's basketball season.
+The Raiders, led by second-year head coach Clint Sargent, played their home games at the Nutter Center near Dayton as members of the Horizon League.
+They were both the Horizon League regular season champions and tournament champions and participants in the 2026 NCAA Division I basketball tournament.